vishnubk/SLURM_PULSARMINER/README.md

-# SLURM_PULSARMINER
+# **A Slurm Wrapper Around PULSARMINER/PRESTO.**

-This is a Slurm Wrapper around Pulsarminer built to run on HPC Clusters
+This is a Slurm Wrapper around PULSARMINER/PRESTO built to run on HPC Clusters.